infi-defi/badApple/README.md

 # Bad Apple Terminal Tool

-Have you ever wanted *Bad Apple* to run right in your terminal?
+Have you ever wanted Bad Apple to run right in your terminal?
 No?
 Oh well, now you can!

-## You might ask...

-What kind of madman would create such a monstrosity!?
-Me.
-I-I did that.

 ## Installation